Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Why Stay Here

-Lujiazui is the modern business center of Shanghai, famous for its tall skyscrapers and luxury hotels with skyline views.
-If you want to wake up looking at the Bund from across the river, this is where to stay.
+Lujiazui is the modern financial center of Shanghai, famous for its towering skyscrapers and luxury hotels with panoramic skyline views.
+If you want to wake up looking at the Bund from across the Huangpu River, this is where to stay.
+The area is served by Lujiazui metro station (Line 2), which connects directly to Nanjing Road in just two stops.

 👉 Best for: luxury travelers, couples, business visitors, skyline lovers.